 The Tehama County FCWCD is responsible for surface water and groundwater resource management in Tehama County, including the Antelope Subbasin.
-The District has been actively managing groundwater resources through existing monitoring, management, and regulatory programs, and implementation of these programs has promoted surface and groundwater preservation in the Subbasin.
+The District has been attempting to manages groundwater resources through existing monitoring, management, and regulatory programs in the Subbasin.
 These existing programs also support the development of the GSP and monitoring network (described in Chapter 3).
 Each of these programs and a summary of the water planning documents applicable to the GSA are detailed below.